threefoldtech/info_grid/src/faq/faq.md

 ### Is there a fail over setup possible for the Farmerbot?

 It should be possible to set (at least) 2 instances of the Farmerbot and have a fail over setup.
 Stay tuned for more information on this.

 ***

+### How do 3nodes power on and off with the Farmerbot?

+Nodes power themselves down by checking TF Chain for a new power target.
+They power back up by receiving the magic packet from another node in the same LAN.

+***

+### Can you have only one 3node in your farm with the Farmerbot?

+No. Since you need at least one node to power up a second node. you can't test the Farmerbot with just one node.
+You need at least two 3nodes in your farm with the Farmerbot.

+***

+### Is there a way to access more error checking?

+Yes.
+In the config-path where you run the docker-compose, you have more logging for error checking.
+Under the directory where you set up your Farmerbot, you have the directory “config” in there where it creates a *.log file if you start the bot via Docker-Compose.
+In this directory, you can search for errors if something doesn't work as expected.

+***